 - In War of the Worlds, the Martians are essentially turned into the aforementioned Visitors.
 Except that they're body snatchers.

-- Doctor Who has the Silurians and their aquatic cousins the Sea Devilsnote .
+- The Silurians and their aquatic cousins the Sea Devilsnote .
 They are not extraterrestrials, but the previous inhabitants of Earth before humans came around.
 They do live underground and abduct people, though, which still fits in with Reptilian lore.
 There are also the Ice Warriors, the inhabitants of Mars, though their reptilian features aren't emphasized as much.

 - We also have the Slitheen, a clan of Raxacoricofallapatorians who invade Earth, kill human government officials, and wear their skins to infiltrate our society.